Israa-khaled/Israa-khaled.github.io/content/publication/khaled-multi-user-2020/index.md

 # Summary.
 An optional shortened abstract.
 summary: We evaluate the geometric features of conjugate beamforming and angle-domain digital beamforming for millimeter-wave communications using the NYUSIM channel model.

-tags: [MIMO, Beamforming, MmWave, partial channel state information]
+tags: [MIMO, Beamforming, MmWave, Partial Channel State Information]

 # Display this page in the Featured widget?